 - No pies for pets.
 Apple, pumpkin, or sweet potato pie are full of sugar, butter, and other ingredients that can be harmful to our furry friends.
 If you’re baking from scratch, you can share a little fresh apple (no seeds or cores), unsweetened/unseasoned pumpkin puree or sweet potato.

 - Desserts.
 Other pies and desserts, like fruitcakes or cookies, should be kept out of your pet’s reach as well.
-You may know that chocolate is toxic for dogs and cats, but so are raisins, currants, and the popular sugar-substitute Xylitol.
-Many “sugar-free” foods are sweetened with Xylitol which, even in small amounts, is toxic to dogs.
+You may know that chocolate is toxic for dogs and cats, but so are raisins, currants, and the popular sugar-substitute Xylitol, also known as Birch Sugar.
+Many “sugar-free” foods are sweetened with this artificial sweetener which, even in small amounts, is toxic to dogs.

 Another tip to remember is to keep your garbage secured.
 An open kitchen bin is a temptation most dogs can’t pass up, but turkey bones, jagged lids and foil wrappings can be life-threatening to your pet.